EGhost98/Chibi_URL/README.md

 - Method: `register(request)`

 ## Bootstrap and Enhanced UI
 The Chibi URL application utilizes Bootstrap 5, a CSS framework, to enhance the user interface and provide a responsive and visually appealing design.
 The Bootstrap components, such as cards, forms, and navigation, are used to create a modern and user-friendly experience.
+The website is responsive and can work seamlessly on any device, ensuring a consistent and optimal user experience.

 ## JavaScript Copy to Clipboard Button
 The application includes JavaScript functionality to implement a copy to clipboard button.
 This feature allows users to easily copy the shortened URL to their clipboard with a single click, making it convenient to share the shortened links.